Basic Guide to 3PL (Third Party Logistics)

-In today’s world, where consumers demand fast and efficient delivery of goods, distribution centers play a crucial role in the supply chain.
-A distribution center, also known as a DC warehouse or a logistics center, is critical part of the supply chain management process, and helps businesses optimize their operations, reduce costs, and improve customer service.
+Consumers demand fast and efficient delivery of goods, and distribution centers play a crucial role in achieving that in the supply chain.
+A distribution center, also known as a DC warehouse or a logistics center, helps businesses optimize their operations, reduce costs, and improve customer service.

 A distribution center is a type of warehouse that is designed to receive, store, and distribute products to customers.
 Distribution centers work to manage the flow of goods from the manufacturer or supplier to the end customer or retail stores and are typically located near major transportation hubs.
 These include ports, airports, and railway stations, and major highways to facilitate the movement of goods.